 "Can we avoid it?"

-"We can try.
-It might delay our journey a little, but I'll try to steer around it so that we don't take it on full force."
+"It might delay our journey a little, but I can try steering around it so that we don't take it on full force."

 "I'd rather we delay our journey than risk drowning at sea."

-"Good point!
-Don't worry, I can handle this."
+"Good point!”
+Siku laughed in good nature.
+“Don't worry, I can handle this."

 "We need to get back into the boat quickly!
 The storm is almost right on top of us.
 Here, grab this!"
+She handed Treke the end of a rope to let her pull herself up.
+The other end tied to the boat, it was all that was keeping their heads above the treacherous water.

 "Hold on, I'm going to try steering us out of here!"

 "Come on, Treke, I need your help!
 I can't do this alone!"
+Siku cried.

 Treke let out a relieved sigh and sank down into the boat, enough where she could no longer see the churning waves.
 "Thank the ancestors.
 This is so nerve-wracking," she muttered, wringing out her soaked robes.
-She was fortunate that the night air was warm enough not to give her the chills, but her robes would still need to be dried in the sun.
+It was fortunate the night air was warm enough not to give her the chills, but her robes would still need to be dried in the sun.
 She quickly changed into her spare hempen robe that she brought along and set the wet one aside to let it air out a little.
 Looking up at the sky, she noticed the clouds were clearing, which helped put her at ease.
 With the stars in full display, it was much easier to navigate at night.

 "Treke..."